-‘Teen Mom’ Kailyn Lowry Caught With Another Man!
+‘Teen Mom’ Star Kailyn Lowry Caught With Another Man!
 How Did Javi React?

 Kailyn Lowry’s drama with Javi Marroquin heated up on the latest episode of Teen Mom 2.
 Things got super awkward when Marroquin unexpectedly walked in on Lowry leaving her house with another man!
-Lowry refused to comment on camera but has since opened up about the incident.
+Lowry refused to comment on camera, but he has since opened up about the incident.

-In an interview with Radar Online, a source close to Lowry explained how she tried to avoid the situation all together.
+In an interview with Radar Online, a source close to Lowry explained how she tried to avoid the situation altogether.
 Unfortunately, Marroquin arrived early to pick up the kids and threw Lowry’s plans out the window.

 “Kail was home trying to leave to go to Walmart,” an insider shared.
 “They had an agreement that at 5:00 he was to come pick up his stuff by himself and drop Lincoln off.
 It was 4:00 when she was trying to leave.
 That was within minutes of Kail telling Javi she was leaving for Walmart.”